bramus/ie-page-transitions/README.md

 ## Requirements

-For Page Transitions to run, a browser with built-in Page Transitions support or a browser with support for the View Transition API is required.
+For Page Transitions to run, a browser with built-in Page Transitions support or a browser with support for the View Transition API + [Selective View Transitions with Active Types](https://drafts.csswg.org/css-view-transitions-2/#selective-vt) is required.

 - SPA
   - Chrome 125+
   - Safari 18.2

-      *Note: Safari 18 and Safari 18.1 are **not** supported as this library relies on [Selective View Transitions with Active Types](https://drafts.csswg.org/css-view-transitions-2/#selective-vt).*
 - MPA
-  - IE 5.5 - 7.0 _(built-in)_
+  - IE 5.5 - 8.0 _(built-in)_
   - Chrome 126+
   - Safari 18.2 _(buggy)_